STIPlab/hackathon/README.md

 * [Natural Language Processing of Research and Innovation Policy Data using R](https://stiplab.github.io/datastories/nlp%20tutorial/Getting%20Started%20with%20NLP%20of%20Research%20and%20Innovation%20Policy%20Data%20using%20R.html)
 * [Pilot analysis in Python comparing country policies in support of public research, **do not circulate**](https://stiplab.github.io/datastories/comparing%20countries/Comparing%20country%20policies%20using%20STIP%20Compass%20%5Bdraft%5D.html)

-## Useful resources

-Here is a collection of links to futher useful resources:
- - a
- - b